Sri Lanka PM Gunawardena hails IMF agreement; says committed to reforms | Business

 Sri Lanka Prime Minister Dinesh Gunawardena on Thursday said the reaching of the staff-level agreement with the IMF for a USD 2.9 billion bailout was an ''important milestone'' in the attempt to revive the country's economy which is faced with a deep recession.

-The International Monetary Fund (IMF) mission, following a week of talks with the Sri Lankan government, on Thursday announced that it has reached a staff-level agreement which would enable the crisis-hit country to avail USD 2.9 billion under the extended fund facility.
+The International Monetary Fund (IMF) mission, following a week of talks with the Sri Lankan government, on Thursday announced that it has reached a staff-level agreement that would enable the crisis-hit country to avail of USD 2.9 billion under the extended fund facility.

 Gunawardena, speaking in Parliament after the IMF announcement, said the agreement would pave the way for the island faced with its worst economic crisis to raise bilateral and multilateral funding from development partners.